We cater for all types of bookings at The Colonel Fawcett. Drop us an email and we will get straight back to you…

 Lunchtimes are buzzing but family friendly, with emphasis on our food and our service.
 Later in the evening The Colonel well and truly bursts into life.
 Music til late, playing anything and everything to make you dance.
 Reserve an area downstairs for free, or check out our beautiful 120 capacity function room.

 Sundays are what the Colonel Fawcett truly excels in.
-Award winning roasts, newspapers, cocktails and football (in our upstairs room).
+Award winning roasts (The Observer Food Monthly Best Sunday Lunch), newspapers and cocktails.
 If the sun is shining, pop out to one of our two gardens and enjoy a cocktail or three.
 If the snow is falling, curl up on one of our big sofas with a mulled wine.

 Established in the early 1800s, The Colonel Fawcett provided a refuge for all manner of Victorian England’s more macabre characters.
 It harboured an unlikely band of brigands and thieves taking leave from their plunder and pillaging of the countries highways alongside soldiers of the Empire, returned to a London much removed from the one they left when they sailed from the mouth of this city’s great river.